swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 extension AliasedMutableSpan {
   // Retrieving a mutable span from an aliased mutable span is an
   // unsafe operation, because one must ensure that the underlying storage
-  // and not accessed at all (read or write) while the mutable span is in
+  // is not accessed at all (read or write) while the mutable span is in
   // use.
   @unsafe var mutableSpan: MutableSpan<Element> { get }
 }